Reverse25/rev_blog/up_for_a_little_challenge/README.md

 # Up For A Little Challenge?
 **Category:** forensic

 This challenge does not provide any clue and assume that we know what we are doing.

-Okay let's open Begin Hack.jpgthe newly downloaded file
+let's open Begin Hack.jpg the newly downloaded file

 ```bash
 eog Begin\ Hack.jpg